MadLittleMods/zig-neural-networks/README.md

 You can also see how this works in each of the examples where they save the state of the `NeuralNetwork` out to a checkpoint file as it trains.

-The MNIST example even has some resume training functionality: `zig build run-mnist -- --resume-training-from-last-checkpoint`
+The MNIST example even has some resume training functionality to parse/load/deserialize the JSON checkpoint file back to a `NeuralNetwork` to use: `zig build run-mnist -- --resume-training-from-last-checkpoint`

 ### Logging